Arizona Court Records

 Expunge an Arrest Record in Arizona

-Per A.R.S. § 13-911, citizens or residents of Arizona who are arrested and convicted for a criminal offense may petition the court to seal or expunge their records.
-Expunging a record means that the individual can say that they have never been arrested, charged, or adjudicated a related criminal offense, and the record may not be used in subsequent cases.
-However, the state primarily allows for sealing arrest records, meaning law enforcement agencies may open them on subsequent occasions.
+According to A.R.S. § 13-911, citizens or residents of Arizona who are arrested and convicted for a criminal offense may petition the courts to seal or expunge their arrest information.
+Expunging a record means that the individual can say that they have never been arrested, charged, or adjudicated for the specific criminal offense, and the record may not be used in subsequent cases.
+However, the state primarily allows for sealing arrest records, meaning law enforcement agencies may access them if needed.

 The court or law enforcement agency in charge may deny specific record expungement requests.
-For example, those pertaining to:
+For example, those about:

 - DUI